rluiten/elm-text-search/README.md

 ### Notes captured along way writing this.

 * lunr.js
- * tokenStore.remove does not decrement length, but it doesnt use length really only save/load
+ * tokenStore.remove does not decrement length, but it doesn't use length really only save/load
  * stemmer "lay" -> "lay" "try" -> "tri" is opposite to porter stemmer
 * porter stemmer erlang implementation
  * step5b does not use endsWithDoubleCons which is required afaik to pass the voc.txt output.txt cases